 It won't stop with a software upgrade under the hood. iPhone 7 could be in for a huge performance boost, with whispers on Weibo that the phone will pack a hexa-core Apple A10 chip.

 That's a big leap from just a dual-core processor in the iPhone 6S.
-We're skeptical that Apple would go for that much of a jump, but it's an exciting thought.
+We're skeptical that Apple would go for that much of a jump though, especially when the Snapdragon 820 chip at the heart of all top Android phones is only quad-core.

-Apple only just pushed the iPhone 6S up to 2GB, so we're not due to see more RAM in the iPhone 7.
-That hasn't stopped multiple rumors from indicating that the new phone will come with 3GB of RAM.
-It's said to be exclusive to the iPhone 7 Plus to account for its alleged dual-camera image processing.
+Apple only just pushed the iPhone 6S up to 2GB, so we're not expecting to see more RAM in the iPhone 7.
+That hasn't stopped multiple rumors from indicating that the new phone will come with 3GB of RAM, but that's said to be exclusive to the iPhone 7 Plus to account for its alleged dual-camera image processing.

-3GB of RAM is big jump in a short amount of time, even for the 5.5-inch iPhone 7.
-The iPhone 6S and 6S Plus just got 2GB of RAM nine months ago, and the 1GB of RAM had been three generations strong in iPhone 6, iPhone 5S and iPhone 5.
-Then again, Android phones like the Asus Zenfone 3 and OnePlus 3 are launching with 6GB of RAM.
+3GB of RAM is big jump in a short amount of time, even for the 5.5-inch iPhone 7, but then again, Android phones like the Asus Zenfone 3 and OnePlus 3 are launching with 6GB of RAM.
+For some reason...

 iPhone 7 other features